The first time I sat a UCAT Quantitative Reasoning subtest, I got 480.

 Of all the things I changed in those last three weeks, the single biggest one was learning to skip properly.

-QR isn't really a maths test.
-It's a time test wearing a maths costume.
+QR isn't really a maths test, it's a time test wearing a maths costume.
 You've got a tiny window per question, and the test is specifically designed so that some questions will burn through your time if you let them.
 The students who score well aren't necessarily faster at maths, they're better at recognising, in the first 10 seconds, when a question isn't worth their time right now.

 The problem is that skipping feels awful.
 You feel like you're giving up.
 You'll convince yourself you're 30 seconds away from the answer, and then 90 seconds later you're still stuck on it with a sinking feeling in your chest.